 5. The Final Decision.
-EPA ultimately issues a final decision based on the additional information it receives through notice and comment.
+EPA ultimately issues a final decision that responds to the information received through notice and comment.
 This final rule is signed by the EPA director of the pesticide registration review program (a career staff position), although in more complex or controversial cases, high levels of management, including the Administrator, may be briefed on the decision.
 Like the proposed rule, the final rule does not require interagency clearance or OMB review.